Chitral District: Demographics

 The district had a population of about 414,000.
 The general population was mainly made up of Kho people, who speak Khowar, which is also spoken in parts of Yasin, Gilgit, Dir, and Swat.
 Chitral was also home to the Kalash tribe, who live in Bumburet and two other remote valleys southwest of Chitral town.
 A few thousand Nuristani people were also known to live in Chitral.

 The main language of the region is Khowar.
-There are also smaller communities of speakers of Arabic, Dameli, Gawar-Bati, Gujari, Kalasha, Kyrgyz, Katë, Madaklashti, Palula, Sarikoli, Wakhi, and Yidgha.
+There are also smaller communities of speakers of Dameli, Gawar-Bati, Gujari, Kalasha, Kyrgyz, Katë, Madaklashti, Palula, Sarikoli, Shughni, Wakhi, and Yidgha.
 Urdu has official status.

-Chitral City
+Chitral town

-The city of Chitral was the main city in the district and served as its capital.
+The town of Chitral in the district is served as capital.
 It is situated on the west bank of the Chitral River (also known as the Kunar River) at the foot of Tirich Mir, which at 7,708 m (25,289 ft) is the highest peak of the Hindu Kush.
 Formerly it served as the capital of the princely state of Chitral and now it has this role for the succeeding Lower Chitral district.